“I can trust my experience. When an activity feels as if it is valuable or worth doing, it is worth doing.” Carl Rogers, On Becoming a Person

 - If coffee hadn’t been “invented,” I would have done it myself.

-- Don’t ask me why, but I never had a pet.
-Now I have three amazing dogs and I’m loving them.
+- Until recently, I had never had a pet.
+Now I have three wonderful dogs.

 - The beach is the only place I am willing to give up my high heels (and the mountains, if I think twice).